i05nagai/memorandum/language/english_speaking.md

         * sorry I'm late. my meeting ran over
     * run out
         * What should I do when I've almost run out of money.
+        * Time is running out
+            * used to say that there is not much time left in which to achieve something
+        * Time has run out now
+        * run out of
+            * We are about to run out of paper and toner.
 * drop out
     * The group gets smaller as members move away or drop out
     * Bill dropped out of college after his first year
     * One third of the city's students drop out before graduation
 * leave
+    * leave out/omit
+        * to not include sb or sth
+        * you can leave the butter out of this recipe if you're on a low-fat diet
+        * I've made a list of names - I hope I haven't left anyone out.
     * leave on/off
         * I left car lights on all night and now the battery is flat
     * The plane leaves at 12:30